Alu-Alu Blister Packaging Machine Integration: Engineering Shared Tooling Matrices for Tablets and Capsules

 Universal feeder vs dedicated feeder for blister packing

-"For this project, I specifically advised against using traditional brush feeders due to hygiene concerns and the risk of micro-scratches on the Alu-Alu foil surface.
+For this project, I specifically advised against using traditional brush feeders due to hygiene concerns and the risk of micro-scratches on the Alu-Alu foil surface.
 Instead, I proposed a more advanced Vibratory Channel Feeding strategy based on product dimensions:

 Scenario A (Similar Dimensions): If the capsule and tablet sizes are compatible, a Universal Vibratory Track Feeder is the optimal choice.
 It provides precise guidance without physical abrasion, ensuring a cleaner process compared to brushes.

 Scenario B (Different Dimensions): If the sizes differ significantly, we insist on configuring two separate sets of dedicated vibratory feeders.
-Even in this case, we avoid brush feeders to maintain strict GMP hygiene standards and protect the aesthetic quality of the aluminum foil."
+Even in this case, we avoid brush feeders to maintain strict GMP hygiene standards and protect the aesthetic quality of the aluminum foil.

 Molding sample

-By splitting the solution—**Shared Forming Mold + Separate Feeders**—we achieved the perfect balance.
 The client saved money on the heavy steel molds.
 But they spent a little extra on a second feeder to ensure the machine would run smoothly.
 This setup guarantees that the DPP-260 runs at high speed without stopping for jams.
 It is a practical application of "spending a little to save a lot" in the long run.

 3.Why Is Vision Inspection Essential for Alu-Alu Blisters?